The Difference Between Fog And Mist, And How Each One Occurs

 What Is Fog?

-Fog is a visible occurrence and can be seen from a distance as a bank of clouds at surface level.
+Fog is a visible occurrence and can be seen from a distance as a bank of clouds at ground level.
 Inside a cloud of fog, the visibility of your surroundings is affected, not dissimilar to looking at them through a veil.

-It is this characteristic of fog to limit visibility with varying degrees, that makes it so dangerous.
+It is this characteristic of fog to limit visibility with varying degrees that makes it so dangerous.
 Although an area can formally be classified as experiencing fog when visibility is less than 1 kilometer (0.6 miles), it can be limited to just a few meters in extreme conditions.

 Not being able to see more than a couple of meters ahead when traveling in any form of transport, especially motor vehicles, can be deadly.
-It is not uncommon for regions frequently experiencing fog, to have fog warnings widely broadcasted and displayed.
+It is not uncommon for regions frequently experiencing fog to have fog warnings widely broadcasted and displayed.

 What Causes Fog?

 As already mentioned, fog is nothing more than a cloud that forms close to or at ground level.
-This means the various processes through which clouds higher in the air are formed, are also responsible for the formation of fog.
+This means the various processes through which clouds higher in the air are formed are also responsible for the formation of fog.

 Warm moist air cools down until condensation takes place and small water droplets are formed near the surface of the Earth, resulting in fog.